 Fredonia Grape is a very vigorous, early ripening grape.
 It is a winter hardy variety with large blue-black Concord type grapes.
 Use Fredonia Grape as you would Concord.
 Great for juice, jellies, wine and eating.
-Due to state restrictions, we cannot ship this item to New York or Idaho.
+Due to state restrictions, we cannot ship this item to Arizona, Idaho, Nevada or New York.

 - Scientific Name: Vitis labrusca ‘Fredonia’